Mathews-Tom/sage-dev/README.md

 **Q: Which AI agents are supported?**

-A: Claude Code, Cline, Roo-Cline, Continue, Cursor, Opencode, DROID.
+A: Claude Code, Opencode, DROID.
 The setup script auto-detects installed agents.

 **Q: Can I use multiple languages in one project?**